Times change and my website needed to change too. To see the 2020 update of this page click this link

-Does anonymity of contact between the public and a veterinarian or third-party participation as found on the Internet today, shield a veterinarian from regulatory control?
-What about services like this or this ?
-Can rules be enforced unequally?
+Does anonymity of contact between the public and a veterinarian through third-party participation, as found all over the Internet today, shield a veterinarian from regulatory control?
+What about services like this or this that do just that?
+Can government rules be enforced unequally?
 Is singling out the small over the large and powerful true to the entrepreneurial spirit of Texas?

 Does proposed control of Dr. Hines’ personal inclinations to help pet owners and animals in ways he sees fit really fit the stated mandate of the TBVME ?
 That mandate is “ to protect the public by ensuring that persons entering the profession meet minimum academic and examination requirements” ?

 Does their mission to “ensure the best possible quality of veterinary services for the people of Texas” (ref) allow them to censor Dr. Hines’ correspondent with animal owners throughout the entire World?

 Can a disabled veterinarian be prevented from participating in his chosen profession in ways that accommodate his disabilities?

 Do we really want an arm of Texas Government muzzling what they consider to be a "dissident" veterinarian, and using methods similar to the house arrests practiced in places like North Korea and Iran?